GALLANTRY AWARDS WON BY ROYAL SCOTS IN WW1

 He transferred to the 2nd Bn The Loyal Regiment in 1920 and retired from the Army in 1927.
 In 1930, he became Superintendant and Steward at the Sir Frederick Milner Home, Beckenham, Kent.
 He remained there until his death at Carshalton, Surrey in March 1948 And is buried at St Giles’s Churchyard, Ashtead, Surrey.
 His son Lieutenant Thomas Reynolds, also served in the Regiment but was killed in a traffic accident at Quetta, in India, in 1931 while with the 2nd Battalion.

-Private H McIver, MM, 2nd Battalion The Royal Scots
+Private H McIver, MM and Bar, 2nd Battalion The Royal Scots

 Private Hugh McIver was born at Linwood in Renfrewshire on 21 June 1890.
 He worked as a miner before joining the Army on 18 August 1914.
 He was posted to the 2nd Battalion in France on 11 May 1915.
 He won the Military Medal on the Somme for actions on 14 July 1916 and a bar to it, for daring and initiative during daylight patrols in enemy lines, on 1 July 1918.
 The citation for his Victoria Cross recorded: